paezha/University-AI-Panel/README.md

     speech intended to persuade without regards to the truth (Frankfurt 2005).
 AIs, lacking intent, do not lie–but they do bullshit.

+[^45]: For perspective, Ontario’s Ministry of Colleges and Universities,
+    whose mission includes supporting “research and innovation to help the province compete and thrive in the global economy”, spent
+    \$163,482,281 (CAD) on its research program in 2021-2022 (Ontario Ministry of Colleges and Universities 2023), a mere blip (~0.0017%) that barely registers compared to venture capital investments in AI in 2020 alone.

+[^46]: As if any other signs of the scammy environment in which GenAI
+    tech thrives were needed, Berber (2024) also reports how Cognition, a startup that pivoted to AI from cryptocurrency, was receiving billionaire infusions of speculative money.

-[^45]: Altman’s denials that OpenAI had not used Ms. Johansson’s voice
+[^47]: Altman’s denials that OpenAI had not used Ms. Johansson’s voice
     sounded hollow, after he
     [posted](https://x.com/sama/status/1790075827666796666) on social
     media the word “her” at the time the new version of ChatGPT was announced.

-[^46]: A group that author Charles Stross colorfully
+[^48]: A group that author Charles Stross colorfully
     [characterizes](https://www.antipope.org/charlie/blog-static/2024/04/the-radiant-future-of-1995.html)
     as “fascist-adjacent straight white males with an unadmitted political agenda”.
 This characterization is somewhat unfair: both